 Laura is a contributing author to Understanding and Using Trusts, published by Massachusetts Continuing Legal Education in 2001 and last updated in 2015, and to Breaking the Code of Wealth Management, published by ABN-AMRO Bank, N.V.
 Her article “When is a Gift not a Gift?”, explaining grantor retained annuity trusts, appeared in Garden State Woman magazine.

 Laura is a member of the inaugural class of Bergen LEADS, a class of 30 acknowledged leaders of Bergen County, New Jersey.
-Laura is a current member of the Professional Advisory Committees of Valley Hospital in Ridgewood, New Jersey; Hackensack University Medical Center and the New Jersey Symphony Orchestra.
-Laura serves as Second Vice Chair of the Board of Directors of the Girl Scouts of Northern New Jersey and chairs GSNNJ’s Board Development Committee.
+Laura serves as Vice Chair of the Board of Directors of the Girl Scouts of Northern New Jersey and is past chair of GSNNJ’s Board Development Committee.
+She is a member of the Board of Directors of The Forum School in Waldwick, NJ, a private, non-profit school that serves children with disabilities ages 5 – 21 years.
 She is a past president of the Junior League of Bergen County and continues to be a Sustaining Member of that organization.
-Laura also is a past president of the Academy of the Holy Angels Alumnae Association.
+Laura is a current member of the Professional Advisory Committees of Valley Hospital in Ridgewood, New Jersey, Hackensack University Medical Center and the New Jersey Symphony Orchestra.
+Laura is a past president of the Academy of the Holy Angels Alumnae Association.

 Laura was appointed to the Board of Consultors for the New Jersey State Bar Real Property and Trusts and Estates Section.